fractalide/fractalide-website-styx/content/ico/tutorial.md

                                 When the luceo genesis block is regenerated your luceo amount will be reset to the original amount.
 This allows you to experiment with luceo by sending coin to other accounts on the ledger.
 If you decide to purchase another batch of luceo during a later tranche then this'll be added to the original amount.
 Though once we shift into <code>mainnet</code> at the end of the ICO period, your coin won't be reset.
                             </p>
                             <p>
-                                Run the below command to retrieve information about the latest versions of luceo and luceo genesis block.
-                                <pre>$ nix-channel --update</pre>
-                                Now reinstall <code>luceo</code> with this command:
-                                <pre>$ nix-env -iA fractalide.jormungandr-luceo</pre>
+                                Please ensure your stakepool software is up to date.
+Users of the command line interface program <code>luceo[.exe]</code> may update their software less frequently.
                             </p>
                             <p>
                                 For the moment <code>luceo</code> only supports a "blockchain-in-a-box" and isn't decentralised.
 Over the ICO period this will change allowing you to setup stakepools.
-At that point please do submit your stakepool certificate, allowing us to include your pool in the next genesis block regeneration.
+At that point please do submit your stakepool key, allowing us to include your pool in the next genesis block regeneration.
 We'll then list your stakepool so others can see it and experiment with it.
 Thus when we launch <code>mainnet</code> we'll have a sufficiently large user base with enough decentralisation in the form of people running luceo stakepools.
                             </p>
                             <p>
                                 Hence this ICO process also serves to choreograph and build out the initial decentralised network.
 It's critical for more experienced technical people to find and report exploits and bugs in the software, should they arise.